Lotus Evora

-The Lotus Evora is a sports car produced by the British company Lotus.
+The Lotus Evora is a sports car produced by British automaker Lotus.
 The car, which was developed under the project name Project Eagle, was launched on 22 July 2008 at the British International Motor Show.
 The Evora S was launched in 2010 with a supercharged 3.5-litre V6.
-A facelifted and more powerful Evora 400 model was unveiled at the 2015 Geneva Motor Show, followed by another more powerful variant, the Evora GT430, which was unveiled in 2017.
+The facelifted and more powerful Evora 400 model was unveiled at the 2015 Geneva Motor Show, followed by another more powerful variant, the Evora GT430, which was unveiled in 2017.

 The Lotus Evora is based on the first all-new vehicle platform from Lotus Cars since the introduction of the Lotus Elise in 1995 (the Exige and the 2006 Europa S are both derivatives of the Elise).
 The Evora was planned to be the first of three vehicles to be built on the same platform.
-The sales target was 2,000 cars per year, with prices between £45,000 and just over £50,000, and sales in America scheduled from the beginning of 2010.
+The sales target was 2,000 cars per year, with prices between £45,000 and just over £50,000, with sales in the United States scheduled from the beginning of 2010.